AndreiGota/ConnectFour/README.md

  Connect 4 game built in python.

 ## How to play:
-The two players take turns dropping colored tokens into a seven-column, six-row vertically suspended grid (the size of the grid can be changed).
+The two players take turns dropping colored tokens into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the selected column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own tokens.

 ## Features:
 - Console User Interface